cjolowicz/docker-buildbot-worker/README.md

 displayed in the log, it is better to remove secret variables like `WORKERPASS`.

+It is important to ensure that any zombie processes created by builds will be reaped during the lifetime of the container.
 Unlike the official image, these images don't use [dumb-init](https://github.com/Yelp/dumb-init) as PID 1.
 Modern versions of Docker ship with [tini](https://github.com/krallin/tini), which provides the same functionality.
-However, you need to specify the `--init` option when invoking `docker run` to install tini as an entrypoint.
-This will ensure that any zombie processes created by builds will be reaped during the lifetime of the container.
+However, this means that you need to specify the `--init` option when invoking `docker run`.
+This will install `tini` as the entrypoint for the container.

 ## Building